-University of Maryland Police responded to reports of Title IX-related incidents, disorderly conduct and theft over the past two weeks, according to police reports.
+University of Maryland Police responded to reports of Title IX-related incidents and theft over the past two weeks, according to police reports.

 Title IX-related incidents

 University Police responded to multiple Title IX-related incidents over the past 10 days.

 An officer received a report of harassment/stalking on Oct.
 17 at 6:49 p.m. for an incident that occurred on Oct.
 9, according to police spokeswoman Sgt.
 Rosanne Hoaas.
 This case is active.

 University Police received another harassment/stalking report on Oct.
 13 at 1:40 a.m.
 The incident occurred on Oct.
 12. This case is active.

 On Oct.
 11 at 10:50 a.m., officers received a report for a non-criminal Title IX-related incident that happened on Oct.
 10. This case is closed.

 University Police wouldn't release any more details on the incidents, Hoaas said.